yesayanL/test-task-dropdown/README.md

 We're happy to welcome you to the next stage of our hiring process — the home task.

 To keep consistency across all candidates' submissions, we kindly ask you to clone this repository and use it as a starting point.
-However, we would like you to feel free to customize it or use any other tool of your choice if you want, in that case, please provide us with a guide on how to build and run your solution.
+However, we would like you to feel free to customize it or use any other tool of your choice if you want.
+In that case, please provide us with a guide on how to build and run your solution.

 Please note, that you may be asked to add new features during the further interview session.